📊Try Astrato now, no sign-up required. Explore our Data Apps Gallery.

 Astrato is a software platform which provides data visualisation and analysis services.

-Astrato is owned and operated by Vizlib Ltd, a company incorporated in England and Wales (registration number: 10431702) having its registered office at Vizlib Ltd, 25 North Row, Mayfair, London, England, W1K 6DJ (“we”, “us” or “Vizlib”).
+Astrato Analytics Ltd is a company incorporated in England and Wales (registration number: 10431702) having its registered office at 25 North Row, Mayfair, London, England, W1K 6DJ (“we”, “us”).
 We attach great importance to protecting and respecting your privacy.

 We are committed to protecting your personal data and privacy.
 The purpose of this policy is to inform you of our practices regarding the collection, use and sharing of personal data that is provided to us through your use of the Astrato services, products or website.